 Dog River Farm is an organic vegetable and berry farm growing on 30 acres just outside of Montpelier.

-Artisan Farmstead Pizza.
+Fresh Produce and Artisan Farmstead Pizza.
 Hopefully it conjures for you what our pizza is all about – awesome crust topped with tasty farm produce.
 Throw the word “seasonal” in there and you really get our drift – no vine-ripened tomatoes in winter!

 Our Pizza Philosophy is this – pizza should be chewy, gooey and full of flavor.